gohugoio/hugo/content/themes/installing-and-using-themes.md

 ## Theme Placement

 Please make certain you have installed the themes you want to use in the `/themes` directory.
 This is the default directory used by Hugo.
-Hugo comes with the ability to change the themes directory via the [`themesDir` variable in your site configuration][configuration], but this is not recommended.
+Hugo comes with the ability to change the themes directory via the [`themesDir` variable in your site configuration][config], but this is not recommended.

 ## Using Themes